5 Singapore Property Trends to Watch in 2019

 In particular, authorities in Singapore raised the Additional Buyer’s Stamp Duty (ABSD) rates.
 Therefore, this means that it is more challenging to access Loan-to-Value (LTV) for home purchases.
 This is to say that new homeowners will have more barriers accessing houses.
 With the ongoing housing projects unaltered, it means that there will be many units on the market.

 A lot is going on in Singapore.
 Inflation rates are not meeting targets, and the government is making it more challenging to access housing.
-Therefore, we are more likely to see the trends above play out 2019.
-Particularly, the number of young and first-time homeowners will determine the overall behavior of the market trends.
+Therefore, we are more likely to see the trends above play out in 2019.
+Particularly, the number of young and first-time homeowners will determine the overall behavior of market trends.
 However, the government is also going to play a huge role in determining the trends in the market.
 If the current curbs continue, the market is likely to experience supply gluts.
 This is because there are ongoing projects which rely on the overall demand for the year 2018.